-(3) A High Court making a preservation of property order shall at the same time make an order authorizing the seizure of the property concerned by a police official, and any other ancillary orders that the court considers appropriate for the proper, fair and effective execution of the order.

-(4) Property seized under subsection (3) shall be dealt with in accordance with the directions of the High Court which made the relevant preservation of property order.
+- (3) A High Court making a preservation of property order shall at the same time make an order authorizing the seizure of the property concerned by a police official, and any other ancillary orders that the court considers appropriate for the proper, fair and effective execution of the order. - [subsection (3) substituted by section 6 of Act 38 of 1999] - (4) Property seized under subsection (3) shall be dealt with in accordance with the directions of the High Court which made the relevant preservation of property order.